koh-sh/wezterm-theme-rotator/README.md

 theme_rotator.apply_to_config(config)
 ```

 When the plugin is applied, it will start from "Solarized Dark" and allow you to cycle through themes from there.
+The initial theme will also be set as the default theme, which you can return to by pressing `Super+Shift+D`.

-If no theme is set, a random theme will be selected at startup.
+If no theme is set in your configuration, the first theme (alphabetically) will be used as the starting and default theme.

+## Random Theme Selection

+When you use the random theme feature (`Super+Shift+R`), the plugin ensures that a different theme than your current one is selected.
+This guarantees that you always see a theme change when using the random selection.

 ## Customizing Key Bindings